Christmas Hamper Wrapping Ideas

 This is a gorgeous look you can easily achieve.
 Picnic baskets are perfect for taking to a family Christmas lunch, dinner or work function, and not worry about too much excitement around the Christmas tree.
 A trick we recommend is to place the heavier or larger items in the bottom followed by the lighter items on the top (don’t forget wood wool, paper shred and tissue paper as filler options).
 Finally, accessorise with Christmas decorations, such as a standout ribbon and Christmas pick for a hamper that brings festive smiles all-around.

 Christmas Hamper Alternatives

-There are many baskets to choose from, from fabric and Christmas themed sleighs to wooden crates.
+There are many baskets to choose from, from fabric and Christmas themed sleighs to wooden crates which can be paired with our gift packaging options.
 Keep in mind that you want the contents to look generous, so make sure you have enough filler and your basket isn’t so big that the products get swamped.
 Just have a quick think about your product choice or theme (even a colour theme helps!) and once completed, you’ll want to receive one too.
 Happy gift-giving!